igorw/weblog/_posts/2013-01-07-composer-versioning.md

 ---
 layout: post
-title: Composer Versioning
+title: Composer Version Constraints
 tags: [php, composer, symfony]
 ---

-# Composer Versioning
+# Composer Version Constraints

 > If you don't know what composer is, [go to the composer
 > homepage](http://getcomposer.org/) and start reading.